quintusdias/glymur/docs/source/detailed_installation.rst

     openjpeg: /somewhere/lib/libopenjpeg.so

-Once again, you should not have to bother with a configuration file if you use mac or linux and OpenJPEG is provided by your package manager.
+Once again, you should not have to bother with a configuration file if you use mac, linux, or Cygwin, and OpenJPEG is provided by your package manager.

 '''''''
 Testing